-The Group operates commercial banks and insurance and other financial service companies in various Latin American countries and its overall success as a global business depends, in part, upon its ability to succeed in differing economic, social and political conditions.
+The Group operates commercial banks and insurance and other financial services companies in various Latin American countries and its overall success as a global business depends, in part, upon its ability to succeed in differing economic, social and political conditions.
 The Group is confronted with different legal and regulatory requirements in many of the jurisdictions in which it operates.
 These include, but are not limited to, different tax regimes and laws relating to the repatriation of funds or nationalisation or expropriation of assets.
 The Group's international operations may also expose it to risks and challenges which its local competitors may not be required to face, such as exchange rate risk, difficulty in managing a local entity from abroad, and political risk which may be particular to foreign investors, or the distribution of dividends.
-Market outlook for an earlier than expected withdrawal of monetary stimuli or tapering in the U.S. (which started later than initially expected), together with the risk of an increased slowdown in China, triggered widespread devaluation in exchange rates in the region in 2013.
+For instance, the repatriation of dividends paid and the payments of dividends by the Group's Venezuelan and Argentinean subsidiaries need to be approved in advance by the relevant local authorities.
+Market outlook for the withdrawal of monetary stimuli or tapering in the U.S., together with the risk of an increased slowdown in the PRC, triggered widespread devaluation in exchange rates in the region in 2013.

 The Group's presence in Latin American markets also requires it to respond to rapid changes in market conditions in these countries.
-There can be no assurance that the Group will continue to succeed in developing and implementing policies and strategies that are effective in each country in which it operates or that any of the foregoing factors will not have a material adverse effect on its business, financial condition and results of operations.
+There can be no assurance that the Group will succeed in developing and implementing policies and strategies that are effective in each country in which it operates or that any of the foregoing factors will not have a material adverse effect on its business, financial condition and results of operations.